gbdev/pandocs/content/SGB_Functions.md

 Used to initialize SGB system color palettes in SNES RAM.
-System color palette memory contains 512 pre-defined palettes, these palettes do not directly affect the display, however, the PAL_SET command may be later used to transfer four of these 'logical' palettes to actual visible 'physical' SGB palettes.
+System color palette memory contains 512 pre-defined palettes, these palettes do not directly affect the display, however, the PAL_SET command may be later used to transfer four of these "logical" palettes to actual visible "physical" SGB palettes.
 Also, the OBJ_TRN function will use groups of 4 System Color Palettes (4\*4 colors) for SNES OBJ palettes (16 colors).